ahtrahddis/suttas/Bhikkhu Sujato/README.md

-These translations are work by **Bhikkhu Sujato** avialable for download on the following link:
+These translations are work by **Bhikkhu Sujato** available for download on the following link:

 https://suttacentral.net/downloads